jbmusso/grex/README.md

 A good resource to understand the Gremlin API is [GremlinDocs](http://gremlindocs.com/).
 Below are examples of gremlin and it's equivalent gRex syntax.

 __N.B.:__ gRex uses the [Q](http://documentup.com/kriskowal/q/) module to return a Promise when making Ajax calls.
 All requests are invoked with ``then()`` and the callback is captured by ``then(result, error);``.
 However, this is not the case when performing Create, Update and Deletes of Vertices or Edges.
 These actions are batched to reduce the number of calls to the server.
-In order to send these type of requests a Transaction nees to be created, for example ``var trxn = g.begin()``.
-You then add vertices and make updates against this object.
-Invoke ``trxn.commit().then(result, error);`` after making your updates to the data.
+In order to send these type of requests a Transaction is created by calling ``var trxn = g.begin();``.
+Updates are made against this object.
+Once all updates are done invoke ``trxn.commit().then(result, error);`` to commit your changes.
 See examples below.

 __Calls invoked with then()__
 ```